 - Find a HUD-certified housing counselor in the area where you want to buy your home.

-- Get a free financial evaluation to learn about lending options and mortgage assistance programs that may be available to you.
+- Get a free financial evaluation to learn about your lending options and mortgage assistance programs.

 - Create an action plan so you can become mortgage-ready.

 - Once you follow those steps, start shopping for a mortgage.
 Take two weeks to apply and compare rates from lenders.